richevil1/active-directory-dotnet-graphapi-b2bportal-web/Readme-DevBranch.md

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FAzure%2Factive-directory-dotnet-graphapi-b2bportal-web%2Fdev%2Fazuredeploy.json" target="_blank"><img src="http://azuredeploy.net/deploybutton.png"/></a>

-(NOTE: deploy link on this page points to the dev branch template.
-Please ensure that you change "master" to "dev" in the "Branch" field of the ARM template form after you click to deploy.)
+(NOTE: deploy link on this page points to the dev branch template. __Please ensure that you change "master" to "dev" in the "Branch" field of the ARM template form after you click to deploy.__)

+__Deployment__

 [Detailed step-by-step deployment instructions](./Setup.md)

 __Update__

 (Notes here will be reflective of any changes made in the most recent update.)

 An additional permission is required for the "admin" Azure AD app (NOT the pre-auth app), to facilitate batch processing with automatic directory addition.